Chen-Tang-2015/office-content-pr/Mac Office/articles/Introduction.md

 ## Office 2016 for Mac is sandboxed
 Unlike other versions of Office apps that support VBA, Office 2016 for Mac apps are sandboxed.

 Sandboxing restricts the apps from accessing resources outside the app container.
 This affects any add-ins or macros that involve file access or communication across processes.
-You can minimize the effects of sandboxing by using the new commands described in this section.
+You can minimize the effects of sandboxing by using the new commands described in the following section.

 ##New VBA commands for Office 2016 for Mac